 * Headline image via Calle Eklund

 Imagine yourself guiding a funeral procession down a narrow, icy cemetery road during a cold, northern winter.
 The procession watches intently as you begin placing the casket over the grave, praying you don’t slip.
 Sounds…fun, right?
 For those of us who live in northern areas, such as Canada and the northern United States, we are no stranger to the long winter months of frozen, snow covered ground.
 But have you ever wondered how it is possible to dig a 6ft grave when the ground is frozen solid?
 In the dead of winter, what do we do with our dead?
+The answer: dead houses.

 Our Editor, Mandy, used to work as a pallbearer and coach driver in the province of Ontario, and she can attest with certainty that winter burials can be gruelling.
 Today, people in Canada, and some Northern States, use machinery from backhoes to jackhammers, and even propane powered grave warmers to soften the ground.
 Interestingly, before modern technology, cemeteries would keep the bodies until spring in either barns or specifically built structures such as receiving vaults, or Dead Houses.
 The design of these structures varies from location and time period.

 Dead Houses generally included wall niches to hold the coffins, and a sturdy lock on the door to keep out grave robbers.